Mustache (template system): Technical details

 Syntax highlighting is available in Atom, Coda, Emacs, TextMate, Vim and Visual Studio Code.

-The Mustache templates support is built into many web application frameworks (ex.
+Mustache template support is built into many web application frameworks (ex.
 CakePHP).
-The support in JavaScript includes both client-side programming with many JavaScript libraries and Ajax frameworks such as jQuery, Dojo and YUI, as well as server-side JavaScript using Node.js and CommonJS.
+Support in JavaScript includes both client-side programming with many JavaScript libraries and Ajax frameworks such as jQuery, Dojo and YUI, as well as server-side JavaScript using Node.js and CommonJS.

 Specification and implementations

 There are many Mustache Engine implementations available, and all of them meet a common formal specification (see external links), that for final users results in the common syntax.

 As of March 2011, the last SPEC_VERSION was 1.1.2.

 All Mustache Engines, in the v1.X architecture, have a render method, a Mustache_Compiler class and a Parser class.

 Variations and derivatives

 Mustache inspired numerous JavaScript template libraries which forked from the original simplicity to add certain functionality or use.

 Handlebars

 Handlebars.js is self-described as:

 Handlebars differs from its predecessor in that, within Block Expressions (similar to sections in Mustache), Helpers allow custom function through explicit user-written code for that block.